-- How fast is ProtonVPN with servers throughout the network?
+- How fast is Proton VPN with servers throughout the network?

-- Does ProtonVPN have any problems with IP address leaks or DNS leaks?
+- Does Proton VPN have any problems with IP address leaks or DNS leaks?

-- How responsive is the ProtonVPN support staff?
+- How responsive is the Proton VPN support staff?

-Overall ProtonVPN has made some good improvements, but it still lags behind other leading VPNs in a few key areas.
+Overall, Proton VPN has made some good improvements in the last year or so, but it still lags behind other leading VPNs in a few key areas.

-Here is a brief overview of my test results and research findings for this ProtonVPN review:
+Here is a brief overview of my test results and research findings for this review of Proton VPN:

-- Useful privacy features (no leaks)
+- Useful privacy and security features

-- Secure server network (secure core)
+- Secure server network